 It is important to be the best we can be in the pursuit of excellence.
 However, excellence requires a balance and focus on the things that really matter to you, and not just what everyone else is doing, or what others think you should do.
 Being excellent requires you have a clear vision and mission in mind as you work hard to achieve your goals.

 Often, we as leaders lose site of what we really want, and although we are making great progress, we are not achieving the very dreams and goals that got us started in the first place.
-What can you do to stay on course toward real success?

 - Define Success – write it down, share it with others you trust, and get their feedback.
 Let them challenge you to see if this is really what you want out of life, and see if your definition holds up in the light of scrutiny like Zig Ziglar presented.
 Make sure you are setting down a path you are willing to live with over a long haul.